-MEDICAL INPATIENT AND OUTPATIENT BILLING AND CODING

-(online through Career Step)
+MEDICAL INPATIENT AND OUTPATIENT BILLING AND CODING (online through Career Step)

 The Medical Inpatient and Outpatient Medical Billing and Coding program prepares students to use coding guidelines and procedural codes to patient records.
-The curriculum offers practical experience that will prepare a student to pass one of the national coding certification exams and to find employment as an inpatient or outpatient medical coder and/or medical biller.
+The curriculum offers practical experience that will prepare a student to pass one of the national coding certification exams and to find employment as an inpatient or outpatient medical coder and/ or medical biller.

 An applicant must be a high school graduate or a general equivalency (GED) recipient.
-Applicants are required to complete a background check, health physical, and provide up-to-date immunization documentation.
-College policy effective Fall Semester 2011.

-In accordance with the college mission statement, the philosophy of the Medical Inpatient and Outpatient Medical Billing and Coding program is to provide a certificate education based on the Christian values underlying the educational efforts of the Sisters of Mercy of the Americas and the Sisters of Charity of Montreal (Grey Nuns).
 The education of Medical Coders is responsive to national and community needs that are clearly supported by state and national regulations, education and credentialing in the field of medical coding.